-Start your party off right with these easy appetizer recipes for dips, spreads, finger foods, and appetizers.
+Start your party off right with these party food ideas and easy appetizer recipes for dips, spreads, finger foods, and appetizers.

 Guests will be amazed at the better-than-the-restaurant-version taste of these garlicky cheese-stuffed mushroom caps.
 Garnish